What is the South Carolina Lacrosse Officials Association?

-Yes, we comply with US Lacrosse standards, which mandates a minimum number of classroom hours: 8 for first-time certification, 6 for re-certification.
-During these meetings we teach you how to apply rules to game situations, along with positioning, signalling and game management — what we call “mechanics.”
+Yes, we comply with USA Lacrosse standards, which mandates a minimum number of classroom hours: 8 for first-time certification, 6 for re-certification.
+During these meetings we teach you how to apply rules to game situations, along with positioning, signaling and game management — what we call “mechanics.”
 SCLOA holds multiple online and classroom clinics throughout the State, usually in January.
 Please refer to our schedule page for details.

-There are two required open-book exams for NFHS rules and US Lacrosse Certification.
+There are two required open-book exams for NFHS rules and USA Lacrosse Certification.
 These tests are administered by US Lacrosse on their Central Hub website (see the Certification Steps page for information on how to access and take them).

 WHAT IF I’VE NEVER OFFICIATED BEFORE?
 WILL SOMEONE experienced be there when I walk on the field the first time?